czymara/czymara.github.io/_pages/teach.md

 Forschungspraktikum I & II: Computational Social Science
 ------

 In the winter term 2024/25, I am teaching a research training on computational social science to MA students of the social sciences at [Goethe University Frankfurt](https://qis.server.uni-frankfurt.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=383699&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung).
+This course provides an introduction to computational social science, equipping students with the skills to analyze large datasets, apply machine learning models, and interpret text data through natural language processing.
+Using programming languages R and Python, students learn techniques for data collection, processing, and analysis, with practical applications aimed at enhancing social science research through computational methods.
 The materials are available as open access in this [GitHub repository](https://github.com/czymara/CSS_WS24).

 Open-access Courses
 ======